 The EU rules do not apply where the defendant is not domiciled in an EU State or where rules do not allot jurisdiction in a particular way.
 The traditional rules also apply where there are no EU rules do not apply.

-Under the traditional rules the Court has jurisdiction:
+Under the common law rules, the Court has jurisdiction:

 - The defendant submits to the jurisdiction.